serafihna/serafihna/README.md

 - feel free to call me swan or swanne! i go by she/her/hers.

-- i'll talk as much as you will, i'll match the energy. (i mean that in a good way)
+- i'll talk as much as you will, i'll match the energy. (i mean that in a good way i promise)

 - usually afk so w2i is a must. 😅